 Compared to other container moving services, U-Box doesn’t offer as much variety.
 It has only one size of container available: U-Box dimensions are 8 x 5 x 7 feet, which is only big enough to fit a king-sized bed.
 Compare that to PODS, for example, which offers containers in three sizes up to 16 feet long.

 But the size isn’t the only problem with U-Box’s containers.
 Unlike other container options, which are made of weather-proof materials, U-Box containers are made of treated plywood and come with a weatherproof cover — basically a tarp designed to fit over the box.
-That doesn’t offer the best possible protection from the elements, and in a long-distance move, we’d worry about rain or snow damaging our belongings.

 The 3 U-Box Services